wanglab-broad/spin/README.md

 [![Biorxiv badge](https://zenodo.org/badge/doi/TEMP)](https://doi.org/TEMP) ⬅️ manuscript <br>
 [![Zenodo badge](https://zenodo.org/badge/doi/10.5281/zenodo.8092024.svg)](https://doi.org/10.5281/zenodo.8092024) ⬅️ data <br>

 SPIN is a lightweight, Scanpy-based implementation of the subsampling and smoothing approach described in the manuscript linked above.
-It enables the alignment and analysis of transcriptionally-defined tissue regions across multiple SRT datasets, regardless of morphology or experimental technology, using conventional single-cell tools.
+It enables the alignment and analysis of transcriptionally defined tissue regions across multiple SRT datasets, regardless of morphology or experimental technology, using conventional single-cell tools.
 Here we include information regarding:

 1. A conceptual overview of the approach
 2. Package requirements
 3. Installation instructions
 4. Basic usage principles

-For examples of downstream analysis (e.g. differentially-expressed gene analysis and trajectory inference), see the [tutorial](docs/tutorials/tutorial.ipynb) notebook.
+For examples of downstream analysis (e.g. differentially expressed gene analysis and trajectory inference), see the [tutorial](docs/tutorials/tutorial.ipynb) notebook.
 For further details on SPIN parameters, import SPIN into Python and run `help(spin)`.

 ## 1. Conceptual overview
 * Conventional single-cell analysis can identify molecular *cell types* by considering each cell individually.